MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_ANSI_Terminals.md

 - `$PSStyle.OutputRendering` is a
   `System.Management.Automation.OutputRendering` enum with the values:

-  - `ANSI`: ANSI is always passed through as-is.
+  - `ANSI`: ANSI escape sequences are always passed through as-is.
   - `PlainText`: ANSI escape sequences are always stripped so that it's only plain text.
   - `Host`: This is the default behavior.
 The ANSI escape sequences are removed